 As their skills develop, continue to guide them with regular coaching during your one-on-ones.
 Identify the right areas to work on with each person and the right feedback to give them to help them move forward.

-Further reading: If you want to learn more about why managers need to become coaches and how to become a great coach to your team, read Why Today's Managers must Become Coaches (and how you can do it).
+Further reading: If you want to learn more about why managers need to become coaches and how to become a great coach to your team, read Why Today's Managers must Become Coaches (and how you can do it) or how you can get even better as a coach.

 "Don't confuse people's Task-Relevant Maturity with their general competence."